-These Pretzel Bites are unbelievably good!
-Brush ’em with butter and sprinkle with coarse salt or enjoy them dipped in cinnamon sugar!
-Dip salted pretzels in an easy cheese sauce or cinnamon sugar pretzels in a cream cheese glaze.
+Pretzel Bites are delicious!
+Brush with butter, sprinkle with salt, or coat in cinnamon sugar.
+Pair salted with cheese sauce or cinnamon sugar with cream cheese glaze.

 Overhead image of the Pretzel Bites